ViniciusAquinoDias/viniciusaquinodias/README.md

-# Olá, eu sou o Vinicius👋.
+# Hi and welcome, i'm the Vinicius👋.

 - Full-Stack development
 - I'm currently learning about: React and DotNet.